VilteBaltra/genetic-architecture-of-brain-age-gap/1.format-cohort-level-enigma-sumstats/README.md

-This folder contains scripts that help to format GWAS summary statistics.
+This folder contains scripts that help format GWAS summary statistics.

 \# The first scripts add rsIDs if missing, add INFO/rsq column, and run